Bealby/magnet-fishing/README.md

 - For smaller devices run through step above.

 #### Add Catches
+- Ensure a centred header is displayed for all devices
 - Ensure `Add Catches` page have all fields placeholder names
 - Ensure all fields can be inputted and that the select features for `Magnet`and `Area` collapse with correct options to choose from work
 - Ensure `Modal` map icon, when clicked, pops-up a map, which can then be closed
+- ensure Modal hovers grey
 - Ensure `Date` fields allow for date picking and display correct date format.
 - Enusre form fields are layout correctly for desktop devices.
 The first row should be two columns for 'Name' and 'Email, and the second row 3 columns for